Best pool alarms 2024: stay safe and relaxed

 (Image credit: Getty)

 Do you tend to worry about safety when using your pool?
 The best pool alarms will give you added peace of mind so you can truly relax and enjoy the experience of being around water.
-Designed to keep you safe by reducing the risk of accidents as well as deterring intruders, you can relax that little bit more whether inside or outside of your home.
-Whether you need a pool alarm for an above-ground or an in-ground swimming pool, there are many different choices to suit your needs.
+Designed to keep you safe by reducing the risk of accidents and deterring intruders, they allow you to relax that little bit more, whether inside or outside of your home.
+Whether you need a pool alarm for an above-ground or in-ground swimming pool, many choices suit your needs.

 In some states, pool alarms are a legal requirement.
-While this might not apply to you, you might want to consider a pool alarm simply for reassurance that intruders cannot gain access without you being alerted.
+While this might not apply to you, you might want to consider one simply for reassurance that intruders cannot gain access without you being alerted.

-Now let's get into how they work.
-The best pool alarms work by sounding an alarm whenever the pool levels rise, which is a sign that someone or something has entered the water.
+Now, let's get into how they work.
+The best pool alarms sound an alarm whenever the pool levels rise, which is a sign that someone or something has entered the water.
 The sound level is high enough that you can hear it throughout your home, so you can feel secure even if the pool is out of sight.
-Some designs work differently - you either install the alarm at the side of the pool or allow it to float in the water.
+Some designs work differently—you either install the alarm at the side of the pool or allow it to float in the water.

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.